cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 component: controller
 origin: gardener
 ```
 Futher we can also allow  __ads:app__ to send traffic only to certain pods.
-This would currently be __ads:db__ and the dns server in our cluster.
-This dns server is also in the `kube-system` namespace and has a label `k8s-app: kube-dns`.
+This would currently be __ads:db__ and the DNS server in our cluster.
+This DNS server is also in the `kube-system` namespace and has a label `k8s-app: kube-dns`.

 Configure a network policy in a file named `ads-app-networkpolicy.yaml` accordingly.
 Hints: [this example](https://github.com/ahmetb/kubernetes-network-policy-recipes/blob/master/07-allow-traffic-from-some-pods-in-another-namespace.md) and the egress rules.
 (See above reference and [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#networkpolicyspec-v1-networking-k8s-io)).